Archive product

 For two centuries, the city-state of Siena was home to a brilliant succession of painters who created some of the greatest masterpieces of all time.
 This overview is an essential introduction to this extraordinary artistic tradition.
 Taking a broad chronological approach, it moves from 14th-century Siena with Duccio, Simone Martini, and the Lorenzetti brothers to 15th-century Sassetta and Giovanni di Paolo.

 Perceptual visual analysis of the characteristic styles and conventions of Sienese painting is combined with clear explanations of traditional techniques, such as fresco and tempera.
-The works are also placed in social and religious context through discussions of Siena’s system of government, civic awareness, the significance of the Franciscan movement, and local saint cults.
+The works are also contextualized socially and religiously through discussions of Siena’s system of government, civic awareness, the significance of the Franciscan movement, and local saint cults.

-Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles printed.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-It is also expanding its list of children’s books.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world by Thames & Hudson.

-Of the ten titles published on Thames & Hudson’s first list in 1950, English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
-Evidence of the company’s strong belief from the outset in the longevity of books, it remained in print until 1971.
-Also in the first year, Albert Einstein’s Out of My Later Years was published, an early indicator of the program’s breadth.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.
+Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
+It demonstrated the company’s strong belief from the outset in the longevity of books, remaining in print until 1971.
+Also in the first year, Albert Einstein’s *Out of My Later Years* was published, an early indicator of the program’s scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world's most important museums: the British Museum and the Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of incredible titles, many of which are exclusive collector’s editions.
+Its extensive catalog includes thousands of incredible book titles.
+Many of these are exclusive collector’s editions.

 Attributes / Details